-Honesty Is The Best Policy: An Employer’s Guide To Combatting FMLA Fraud And Abuse
+Honesty Is The Best Policy: An Employer’s Guide To Combating FMLA Fraud And Abuse

 It is officially summertime.
 And with warm temperatures and the draw of fun in the sun comes one of the largest challenges for leave and absence managers: Family and Medical Leave Act (FMLA) fraud and abuse.
 Unfortunately, misuse of FMLA is at its peak this time of year, and when it becomes a chronic problem, it can drive up costs because of lost productivity and the need for hiring replacement workers, while also negatively affecting workplace morale.